 Also known as the Skycab this is the steepest cable car in the world and not one to try if you’re afraid of heights.
 The 20 minute journey from the oriental village at the bottom all the way up to the top of Machinchang mountain takes you soaring over untouched jungle and dramatic rocky outcrops.

 If you’re feeling particularly brave you can choose a glass bottomed gondola.
 We didn’t but little thrill seekers would absolutely love this.

 Once you reach the top there are a couple of excellent view points.
 On a clear day you would be able to see for miles.
 Unfortunately we visited when it was cloudy but even then we could still see the sea.

-The Skycab costs around £10.50 for adults and £8 for children.
-A glass bottom gondola is £20 per person.
+The Skycab costs around £16 for adults and £12 for children.
+A glass bottom gondola is a bit more expensive.